gmmoliveira/graph_coloring/README.md

  [0 1 0 2 3 1 1 2 4 2 2 1 1 3 4 0 4 3 2 4]
 </code></pre>

-Further reference on the problem formulation may be found here: https://gmmoliveira.github.io/blog/graph_coloring.html.
+Further reference on the problem formulation and solution may be found here: https://gmmoliveira.github.io/blog/graph_coloring.html.